Jacuzzik/munder-difflin/README.md

 ### Talk to one agent, not twelve

-Michael is your clone and the only agent you brief.
-He assigns the work, routes the traffic, and escalates the few things that actually need you.
+Michael is your clone and the agent you brief.
+He assigns work, routes traffic, and escalates tasks that need you.

 ### Hire an agent in a few clicks

-Pick the CLI, the model and the autonomy, give it a desk, and it starts working.
+Pick the CLI, model and autonomy, give it a desk, and it starts working.

 ### Memory that survives the session

-Every agent keeps markdown memory that is mined into a shared, searchable palace.
-Close the app, come back tomorrow, and they still know what they learned.
+Every agent keeps markdown memory that can be mined into a shared searchable memory layer.

 ### Autonomy with a leash

 Set how far each agent may go on its own.
-Spend, scope and destructive operations come back to you, and a circuit breaker steers, constrains, then stops anything that loops or runs away.
+Critical actions can return to you for approval.

 ### Watch the whole floor work

-Agents walk to stations as they work and envelopes fly desk to desk when they message each other.
-Click any desk to read that terminal live, and type straight back into it.
+Agents walk to stations as they work and messages travel between desks.

+Click any desk to read that terminal live and interact with it directly.

 ### Set up once

-The onboarding wizard checks what you already have, and offers to install what is missing rather than sending you to a docs page.
+The onboarding wizard checks what you already have and helps identify missing prerequisites.

 ### The floor